Ulsan South Korea Travel Guide

 Pick accommodations that have eco-friendly certifications and minimize energy consumption during your stay to support Ulsan's sustainability efforts.

-South Korea's second-largest city, known for its beaches, markets, and heritage villages.
+South Korea'the second-largest city, known for its beaches, markets, and heritage villages.

-A UNESCO World Heritage site, the ancient capital of the Silla Kingdom, rich in history and temples.
+A UNESCO World Heritage site, the ancient capital of the Silla Kingdom, having a long history and temples.

 Explore the "Burning Reed Field" in autumn for an unique landscape.

-Consider a multi-day trek to fully experience the grandeur of the Alps.
+Consider a multi-day trek to fully experience the splendor of the Alps.

 You can take guided tours for a safer and more informative experience.